josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 I honestly have my pick of literally hundreds more examples; times the goalposts shifted, the game was different for the two sides, and the thing that was previously of crucial importance suddenly vanished from all public dialogue, or vice versa.

 "Family values" is an easy one.
-It would be frankly difficult to find a man who embodies the idea _less_ than their candidate.
+It would be frankly difficult to find a man who embodies the ideal _less_ than their candidate.
 But it doesn't matter.
 The rules aren't for them.

 The term "garbage" wasn't offensive when they used it against _other_ people, but yet, it was horrifically offensive to use that word against _them_ (a play familiar both for anyone who remembers 2016, and anyone who's ever experienced the [DARVO](https://en.wikipedia.org/wiki/DARVO) of an abuser).